andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 So I guess we're not getting a head(and shirt apparently)shot today.
 I'm stressing out because it's already past the deadline and we're getting close to opening day.
-Dana assures me that the programs are all digital so my worries about getting the headshot and bio submitted before they "go to the presses"/* with the programs are unfounded.
+Dana assures me that the programs are all digital so my worries about getting the headshot and bio submitted before they "go to the presses"\* with the programs are unfounded.

-/*do they say that?
+\*do they say that?
 I don't know, you get the idea.

 We spend about a beer and a half mulling over the wording of my bio, cutting this, tightening that, rewording here.
 Once we're satisfied I send over the